Learn about Dietitians

 Not every nutritionist is a dietitian!

-To become a dietitian, you need to complete a bachelor of science degree from an accredited university program plus a supervised, hands-on training program.
+To become a dietitian, you need to complete a bachelor of science degree from an accredited university program plus undergo comprehensive and rigorous training, both on the job and in university.

 - Dietitians – Training and roles

-(November 2016) – This one page lbilingual factsheet describes the dietitians' education and varied roles, and highlights that we are regulated, collaborative and evidence-based.
+(November 2016) – This one page bilingual factsheet describes the dietitians' education and varied roles, and highlights that we are regulated, collaborative and evidence-based.

 - Interested in a Career in Food and Nutrition?
 Become a Dietitian!